alexduf/microsoft-scuplt-ergonomic-macos/README.md

 ## Why / How

 The excellent Microsoft Sculpt keyboard isn't properly recognised on macos.
-I found the very helpful [Ukelele](https://software.sil.org/ukelele/) that allows to create new keymap, and created a keymap for the UK version of that keyboard.
+I found the very helpful [Ukelele](https://software.sil.org/ukelele/) that allows to create new keymaps, and created a keymap for the UK version of that keyboard.

 ## Installation